UNISTAT - the ultimate Excel statistics add-in

 None: The F-statistic and its tail probability are not calculated.

-also known as Fixed Factor.
-That is, the sum of squares calculated is squares is not adjusted for this factor.
-The sum of squares is reported
+Error Term: The factor is not included in the model – also known as Fixed Factor.
+That is, the sum of squares calculated is not included in the explained sum of squares and hence the residual sum of squares is not adjusted for this factor.
+The sum of squares is reported separately from the factors included in the model.
+R-squared and adjusted R-squared are not reported for a model that includes error terms.

 Any Factor’s Mean Square: The denominator is given by the mean square of the selected factor.